omeka/omeka-s-enduser/docs/modules/dspaceconnector.md

 ## Undo an Import
 To undo a completed import and remove all associated items, go to the DSpace Connector tab on the left-hand navigation of the admin dashboard, click on DSpace Connector and then click on Past Imports, which should appear below the DSpace Connector tab.

-You will see a table of all post imports.

 ![Table of past imports showing two from mars.gmu.edu](modulesfiles/mods_dspacepast.png)

 Check the box for each import you wish to undo and click submit.
+The